 When carrying out a background check, find out the law in your state in relation to various roles.
 In some states, you’re not allowed to ask applicants some types of questions until they get to a certain stage.

-Running a background check is very important, therefore, it should be seamlessly integrated into the hiring process.
+Running a background check is very important, therefore, it should be seamlessly integrated into the hiring process steps.

 With Fountain, we integrate with one of the leading background checkers called Checkr.
 You can check the backgrounds of your candidates right through Fountain's app with Checkr to ensure verification of everything they have said.

 In addition to background checks, you may also want to do a reference check for your candidates.
-This will help paint a picture of past performance and how they got on with former colleagues and previous employers.
+Including reference checks into your steps to hire an employee will help paint a picture of past performance and how they got on with former colleagues and previous employers.

 Your candidates should provide contact details of previous employers, so you can reach out to them and find valuable information.